nagasudhirpulla/taming_python/blog/skills/docxtpl.md

 ```

 ### for loop in docxtpl templates
-for loop can be used by using tables in word file templates as shown below
+for loop can be used by with tables in word file templates as shown below
 ![docxtpl_for_loop_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/docxtpl_for_loop_demo.png)

 ### Reports Automation example